-I listened to speech from Nipun Mehta in Aug of 2013 – what if generosity is taught by people that have little.
+I listened to a speech from Nipun Mehta in Aug of 2013 – what if generosity is taught by people that have little.
 I enjoyed listening to Nipun.
-One idea, one thought left an imprint on me – it’s not what you give, but what giving does to you.
+One thought made a solid impression on me – it’s not what you give, but what giving does to you.

 Everyone can give – it’s about inner abundance, and not material abundance.
 And small is beautiful.
 “It’s not the stuff; it’s the love around that stuff.”

 I took up Nipun’s call to action to sign up for a Kindness Challenge.
 I didn’t know what to expect.
 As the Challenge started, I got an email every morning for 21 days.
-The messages would be to do something very simple – acknowledge someone working hard, be nice to a public servant, listen patiently to a family member, call a friend I haven’t been in touch with for a while, give a gift of book to a friend, do an unanimous act of kindness to someone …etc. I tried to act on quite of a few of these, and impact it had on me was priceless.
-I became more aware of my thoughts, my emotions.
-I opened up to people around me more easily.
+The email messages encouraged me to perform simple acts of kindness.
+For example, to acknowledge someone working hard, to be helpful to a public servant, to listen patiently to a family member, to call a friend I haven’t been in touch with for a while, to give a gift of a book to a friend, to do a single act of kindness to someone, etc. I tried to act on quite a few of these, and the impact it had on me was priceless.
+I became more aware of my thoughts and emotions.
+The simple acts of kindness opened me up to the people around me more easily.
 I felt connected in a soothing, nurturing healing way.
 We feel good when we connect with others in a meaningful way – that’s our very nature.
 It felt good to experience it.

 I decided to become a volunteer with ServiceSpace then.
 What a journey it has been.

 I took on an initiative to use SMILE cards – or as the card says, I started tagging people.
 It’s giving something anonymously along with the SMILE card.
-I got a number of fun, fascinating, energizing experiences from that.
+I got several memorable and yet refreshing moments from that.
 Here are some of my stories on from that.
-Random acts of kindness filled me with a feeling of goodness and positive spirit that carried me rest of the day when I would tag someone.
-I had an Aha moment on one of Awakin calls that summed it up so well.
+Random acts of kindness filled me with a feeling of goodness and a positive spirit that carried me the rest of the day when I would tag someone.
+I had an Aha moment on one of the Awakin calls that summed it up so well.

 It’s about our emotional brain – amygdale.
 It is wired genetically over millions of years to react to fears – either by fighting or running away (fight or flight response).
 It shunts the blood supply away from the thinking brain and towards limbs.
-Breathing gets shallow; blood pressure goes up, heart starts pounding.
-This hardwired response is also triggered unfortunately in every situation that makes us uncomfortable – could be getting stuck in traffic, standing up and speaking in front of people, preparing for a challenging exam, anxiety from not being able to work effectively with someone, friction at home …etc. Acts of kindness … acts of giving … acts of helping out others rewires our neurology in a nurturing, healing ways.
+Breathing gets shallow; blood pressure goes up, the heart starts pounding.
+Unfortunately, a similar reaction is also triggered in every situation that makes us feel uncomfortable.
+It could be getting stuck in traffic, standing up and speaking in front of people, preparing for a challenging exam, anxiety from not being able to work effectively with someone, friction at home, etc. The simple acts of kindness or giving or helping out others rewire our neurology in a nurturing, healing way.
 It relaxes the brain, lowers blood pressure, and connects me to that stillness and peace from inside.

 I write video introductions for Karma Tube.
-What an experience to watch variety of insightful videos and to distill my thoughts.
-A few of my favorite videos…
+What an experience it has been to watch a variety of insightful videos and to distill my thoughts!

 I write takeaways for Awakin calls, anchor calls when I am able as a host.
 Experiences from that are mind blowing.
 Examples –